silastittes/tidy_vcf/README.md

 ```

-Alternatively, you can use neither `-t` or `-s`, in which case all sites will be used with a warning.
+Alternatively, you can use neither `-t` or `-s`, in which case all sites will be used with a warning:

 ```
 tidy_vcf.py -v test.vcf.gz -o test_tidy_sites.vcf -g test_tidy_genotypes.vcf